Table of Contents

 The key is getting in early.
 Buying instead of renting makes the most sense.
 After all, rents will rise as demand to live in a hot place increases.
-Those waiting until the area is completely built will have missed a large portion of the gains.
+Those waiting until the area is wholly built will have missed a significant portion of the gains.
 At that point, the press will be writing articles on the benefits of the neighborhood, and everyone will be clamoring to live in the area.
 Prices will shoot up.

 The precedent for improved real estate values after significant resources are invested is clear.
 There are numerous examples.
 We will examine a few.

 Bedford Stuyvesant was long considered an undesirable place to live.
 Many parts had high crime rates.
 In 2013, the Bedford Stuyvesant Restoration Corp. celebrated the completion of a $20 million revitalization project.
 It included the renovation and redesign of streetscape improvements, which helped spur an additional $100 million private sector investment in housing and commercial development.
 Since 2010, the median sales price has risen more than 25% to over $500,000, roughly equal to the appreciation of the entire borough of Brooklyn, according to Trulia.
 Many parts of the borough have seen a renewal.
-Over the last 3 months, the 19% gain has outpaced the 4% for all of Brooklyn.
+Over the last three months, the 19% gain has outpaced the 4% for all of Brooklyn.
 It was listed as one of the most popular neighborhoods in the borough.

 Another area that is in the midst of a transformation is the Lower East Side.
-In 2013, then Mayor Bloomberg announced plans to develop a 1.65 million square foot development called Essex Crossing.
+In 2013, then-Mayor Bloomberg announced plans to develop a 1.65 million square foot development called Essex Crossing.
 It includes residential, commercial, and cultural space to be constructed over several years.
 Prices have been volatile, and it is difficult to judge since there aren’t that many sales to compare.
 Since 2010, the median price has more than doubled to about $1.4 million.

 Lastly, Park Slope in Brooklyn offers a longer-term example.
 Long considered an up-and-coming neighborhood in the 1970s, it is now a very desirable, and expensive, place to live.
-Over the last 5 years, the median price has risen about 35% to $910,000, easily outpacing the entire borough’s 30% increase to $603,500.
+Over the last five years, the median price has risen about 35% to $910,000, easily outpacing the entire borough’s 30% increase to $603,500.